‘The Hills’ Reboot: Whitney Port Talks About Returning To The Show As A Mother

 Port and Rosenman first started dating back in 2012 and got engaged in 2013.
 The couple officially became husband and wife in 2015 and welcomed Sonny into their lives in July 2017.

-At 13-months-old, Port revealed that her son is already trying to gain his independence.
+At 13 months old, Port’s son is already trying to gain his independence, his own mother says.

 “He’s standing up and couch surfing, crawling so fast all over the place.
 He doesn’t want to be fed at all anymore — he wants to do everything on his own,” she gushed.

-Although Port is excited to spread the joy that being a mother has brought to her life, she also wants to be honest about the fact that being a new mother has had and will continue to have it’s less than perfect moments.
+Although Port is excited to spread the joy that being a mother has brought to her life, she also wants to be honest about the fact that being a new mother has had and will continue to have its less-than-perfect moments.

 “I just said to Timmy the other day, ‘I think we need to turn a new leaf on the series and yes, still discuss the hard things that are happening because they will happen, but we need to start talking about the positive, great things that are starting to happen as well,” she noted.

-The fashion designer also wants to relay the message that even though the first year of being a mother was “really hard”, it does get easier and it does get better.
+The fashion designer also wants to relay the message that even though the first year of being a mother was “really hard,” it does get easier and it does get better.

 Port won’t be the only mother returning for the show.
-Heidi Pratt will also be making a comeback and as many know, she and her husband, Spencer, are the proud parents to their 11-month-old baby boy, Gunner Stone.
+Heidi Pratt will also be making a comeback, and as many know, she and her husband, Spencer, are the proud parents to their 11-month-old baby boy, Gunner Stone.

-Audrina Patridge is also slated to be returning for the reboot, but it not known if her 2-year-old daughter, Kirra Max, will make her debut as well.
+Audrina Patridge is also slated to be returning for the reboot, but it’s not known if her 2-year-old daughter, Kirra Max, will make her debut as well.

-Unfortunately, it was announced that Conrad, who is also a mother, had decided not to rejoin her former castmates, as she is busy with her career and has no desire to return to reality-TV.
+Unfortunately, it was announced that Conrad, who is also a mother, had decided not to rejoin her former castmates, as she is busy with her career and has no desire to return to reality TV.

 Another fan favorite not returning is Kristin Cavallari, who is a mother of three, due to her current contract and reality show on the E!
-Network, Very Cavallari.
+Network Very Cavallari.

 The Hills: New Beginnings is expected to premiere on MTV in 2019.